nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 ## Learned Defaults

 Would you believe there is more to writing code than if-statements and for-loops?
 Revelatory, I know.
-My programming flow has traditionally consisted of writing nested conditionals, iterating through arrays, wrapping errors in try-catches, and hopefully ending up with a finished product that _works_.
+My programming flow has traditionally consisted of writing nested conditionals, iterating through arrays, wrapping errors in try-catches, and hopefully ending up with a finished program that _works_.

 In my intro programming course, we learned basic Java.
 After arrays, we jumped straight into object-oriented design, data structures, and algorithms.
 We (briefly) learned the Stream API, but not match expressions, `object instanceof ClassName newVar` (inline type check and declaration), or `var`.[^1] The goal was to teach us OOP fundamentals, not necessarily to write modern Java.